fancysmartypants/rock-paper-scissor-console-game/README.md

 This is a rock paper scissor game project played on a javascript console.
 The purpose of this document is to explain how does the logic of the program work, and through explaining this document, I worked out how to code it in JavaScript language.
 But the logic itself can be implemented in any programming languages.

+# How to Play

+Download game.html and open the developer's console with F12.
+Call `playGame()` to start playing.

 # Guide on How to Create this Game